 Other supplements such as chromium (22) have been trialled in PCOS, but not shown to have a significant benefit (23).

 Evidence from a systemic review that included 3 randomised controlled trials, totalling 140 women, did not find any improvement in fasting glucose or insulin resistance (24) with supplementation of omega 3.
 However, a double-blinded randomised controlled trial found that the combination of omega 3, folic acid, selenium, vitamin E, catechin, glycyrrhizin and co-enzyme Q10 for 3 months was beneficial for women with PCOS in terms of PCOS specific hormone levels (25).
 More research is needed to understand the longer term effects of supplementation.

+I hope you have found this article on all you need to know about what to eat if you have PCOS helpful.
 While it isn’t possible to cure PCOS there are a number of lifestyle changes that can reduce your symptoms, long term risk of cardiovascular disease, and increase your fertility:

 - Swap refined carbohydrates (white bread, white pasta, and sugary items) for whole grains (brown rice, wholegrain bread, wholegrain pasta, millet and bulgur wheat.

 - Aim to eat lots of fruit, vegetables which are high fibre and full or antioxidants such as leafy greens (spinach, chicory), cruciferous (cauliflower, cabbage, broccoli including the stem), marrows (courgettes, squash), roots (carrots, sweet potatoes), allium (onions, garlic, leeks) and edible stems such as asparagus.

 - Eat more whole grains, lean protein (poultry, fish), soy (tofu, tempeh) and more unsaturated fat such as extra virgin olive, flaxseed, rapeseed oils and avocado.